 It follows that the work of the Apostolic Episcopal Church remains committed to evangelism, but not to proselytisation.
 We do not seek to have others leave their churches in order to join ours.
 We are not interested in numbers for their own sake.
 We stand ready to answer the call of those who need us – perhaps for a specific time in their lives, or in a more enduring relationship.

 Inevitably, limited resources have always been an issue, particularly in a situation where our clergy are geographically widespread, yet we continue to serve Our Lord with joy and dedication.
-Those laity who are associated with us – through mission parishes or Mass Stations – take on the responsibilities of maintaining contact with their clergy, and often travelling some distance in order to attend worship and enjoy the fellowship that is a vital part of the Christian life.
-Where there is a need for our work, we are happy to hear from enquirers who are interested in starting a mission or in providing a Mass Station.
+Those laity who are associated with us – through mission parishes, prayer or study groups – take on the responsibilities of maintaining contact with their clergy, and often travelling some distance in order to attend worship and enjoy the fellowship that is a vital part of the Christian life.
+Where there is a need for our work, we are happy to hear from enquirers who are interested in starting a mission or a prayer or study group.
 We also encourage all our laity to keep in touch with their local parish church – be that church Anglican or of another tradition – so that they are not denied participation in the communal life of their parish, while still being able to experience the particular charism that the Apostolic Episcopal Church offers when the occasion allows them to do so.
 Of course, such links must be considered carefully, and if the local Anglican parish is served by female clergy this may give rise to issues where specific advice is needed in order that witness is not compromised.

 Where a parish has formed and has prospects of stability, clergy and lay members will form a parish committee that will be charged, among other things, with the administrative and financial responsibility for the parish.
 Parishes within the State of New York are governed by specific legislation, while those elsewhere are free to establish their regulation in accordance with the policy of the Church.
 The Apostolic Episcopal Church maintains no central fund, and its clergy receive no stipend, giving their vocations without expectation of financial compensation.
 Parish funds are required to be maintained in accordance with the law on non-profit organizations in the country in question, and will usually be used for the hire and maintenance of buildings where worshippers meet, for the provision of the essentials for worship, and for any charitable works that the parish may wish to support.
 It is up to each parish to decide whether they wish to introduce formal tithing for members, or to rely purely on ad hoc voluntary contributions to meet their expenses.